Who we are

 We occasionally recruit data protection specialists and other administrative staff on fixed-term contracts (“contract agents”).

-We recruit contract agents from a pool of applicants (kept on a database), following a selection procedure known as CAST, which is organised by EPSO.
+For administrative and non-data protection specialists, we recruit contract agents from a pool of applicants (kept on a database), following a selection procedure known as CAST, which is organised by EPSO.

 Please contact email@example.com if you want more information or would like to make a spontaneous application.
 If you wish to make an application, please mention that you are applying for a post in the EDPB Secretariat.